List of US Open singles finalists during the Open Era

 The men who have reached the final at least four times during the Open Era are Jimmy Connors, Björn Borg, John McEnroe, Ivan Lendl, Pete Sampras, Andre Agassi, Roger Federer, Rafael Nadal and Novak Djokovic.
 Connors reached five consecutive finals, and won three titles, from 1974 through 1978 before he won consecutive titles in 1982 and 1983.
 Borg reached four finals in six years from 1976 through 1981 but lost all of them.
 McEnroe won three straight titles from 1979 through 1981 before he won another title in 1984 and was the runner-up in 1985.
 Lendl reached eight consecutive finals, and won three titles, from 1982 through 1989.
 From 1990 through 2002, Sampras reached the final eight times and won five titles.
 In the 16 years from 1990 through 2005, Agassi reached six finals but won only two titles.
 Federer has reached six consecutive finals and seven overall.
 He won the first five finals before losing the last two.
 Nadal reached the final three times in four years, beginning in 2010; winning twice in 2010 and 2013 while losing in 2011; and then won two more finals in 2017 and 2019.
-Djokovic reached the final nine times and he won in three of those appearances, in 2011, 2015, and 2018.
+Djokovic reached the final ten times and he won in four of those appearances.

 Men

-During the 54 times that this tournament has been held in the Open Era, 44 men have reached the US Open men's singles final.
+During the 56 times that this tournament has been held in the Open Era, 44 men have reached the US Open men's singles final.
 The final has included men from 16 different nationalities, with most being from the United States although Sweden, Czechoslovakia/Czech Republic, Australia, Switzerland, Spain, and Serbia also have made significant contributions.